-This page is a placeholder for the restification of this lovely 1960 Rambler American Super station wagon.
-Worn-out everything, but well cared for over its life.
+This is my lovely 1960 Rambler American Super station wagon.
+It suffered from worn-out everything, but had been well cared for over its life.
 Seats and carpet were redone long ago, then worn out again...
 61 years is a long time.

-Brakes are stock -- 9 x 2 drums all around -- with the single-circuit master cylinder.
+Brakes are stock -- 9 x 2 drums all around -- with the single-circuit master cylinder, for now at least.
 All new lines, and self-adjusters installed on all four.
 Wiring is stock; some chopped-out wires replaced, a small fuse block for accessories added.
 LED lighting (with some odd fixes where filaments were used as logic elements).

 The interior is my own.